Goofy Gophers: Creation

-The Goofy Gophers were created by Warners animator Bob Clampett for the 1947 short film The Goofy Gophers.
+The Goofy Gophers were created by Warners animator Bob Clampett for the 1947 short film of the same name.
 Norman McCabe had previously used a pair of gophers in his 1942 short Gopher Goofy, but they bear little resemblance to Clampett's characters.
-Clampett left the studio before the short was finished, but would end up being completed by Arthur Davis.
+Clampett left the studio before animation production on the short ever started.
+After Arthur Davis took over production, he overhauled the entire film save for the voice track recorded before Clampett left.
 The cartoon features the gophers' repeated incursions into a vegetable garden guarded by an unnamed dog whom they relentlessly, though politely, torment.
 Voice actor Mel Blanc plays Mac and Stan Freberg plays Tosh.
 Both speak with high-pitched British accents like those used in upper-class stereotypes around at the time.

 The pair's dialogue is peppered with such overpoliteness as "Indubitably!", "You first, my dear," and "But, no, no, no. It must be you who goes first!"
 The two often also tend to quote Shakespeare and use humorous elocution; for example, in Lumber Jerks, they say "We must take vital steps to reclaim our property," rather than use what some may consider to be a simpler phrase.
 Clampett later stated that the gophers' mannerisms were derived from character actors Franklin Pangborn and Edward Everett Horton.

 Development

 Arthur Davis would direct one other Goofy Gophers short, 1948's Two Gophers from Texas.
-The unnamed dog from the first cartoon returns as their nemesis in this cartoon, this time aiming to eat like an animal in the wild as he pursues the gophers with a gopher cookbook in hand.
+Davis redesigned both gophers, colored them brown and updated their characterization to distinguish the two.
+The unnamed dog would also be redesigned on all of his appearances.

-Davis planned to direct a third short with the gophers before his unit was disbanded in late 1949.
+Davis planned to direct a third short with the gophers before his unit was shut down in late 1949.
 Robert McKimson however, would complete the cartoon as A Ham in a Role.
-In this short, the dog's efforts to become a Shakespearean actor are foiled by the rambunctious rodents.

 The Gophers lay dormant for two years until Friz Freleng made a series of four shorts beginning with 1951's A Bone for a Bone, another dog-versus-gophers short.
 This was followed by I Gopher You in 1954, featuring the Gophers in their first cartoon without the dog, attempting to retrieve their vegetables from a food processing plant; Pests for Guests in 1955, which has the gophers counter-antagonize the hapless Elmer Fudd when he buys a chest of drawers that they found appropriate for nut storage; and Lumber Jerks later that year, where the Gophers visit a saw mill in an attempt to retrieve their stolen tree home.

 After Freleng finished with the characters, they would star in two more cartoons, once again directed by McKimson.
 These two cartoons, Gopher Broke in 1958 and Tease for Two in 1965, pit the Gophers against the Barnyard Dawg and Daffy Duck, respectively.
 Both gophers were voiced by Mel Blanc in the latter short instead of one by Blanc and the other by Freberg.